liuyigong/CleaningDataProject/README.md

 # CleaningDataProject
 Course Project for Coursera Getting and Cleaning Data

-Please place the Samsung Data folder: UCI HAR Dataset to the working directory Run the run_analysis Code
+Please place the Samsung Data folder (UCI HAR Dataset) to the working directory Run the run_analysis Code
 The code will generate a AveData.txt file in your working directory.
 This file will contains the average of each measurement on mean and standard deviation data by each activity and each subject.